ShivamXD6/Optimize-Windows/README.md

  - Automates Windows installation with optimized settings, debloating or tweaking Windows etc.
  - Ideal for new setups or reinstalling Windows.

-### Add More Features Script

- - Enhances the Shivaay folder by creating additional scripts and folders for tweaks, shortcuts, and context menu entries.
- - Ideal for customizing and optimizing your Windows experience.

 ## 🚀 Features
 ### 1. **🚀 While Installation of Windows***